 Stage 5: Maintenance.
 The people at this stage have been exercising for at least 6 months.
 At this point, exercising has started to become a habit.
 The goal here is to prevent relapse.
 If you are at this stage, identify ways that you can fine-tune your program.
 Continue to identify roadblocks and improve your backup plans.
 Think about what you have found most enjoyable about exercising.

 What benefits have you gained?
 Keep reminding yourself of these perks.
 If giving yourself a challenge was part of your initial motivation, set new goals and find new challenges.
 If you risk getting bored with your routine, find ways to vary it.
-Or maybe you have found a comfortable routine that you enjoy -- if it's working, great!
+Or maybe you have found a comfortable routine that you enjoy -- if it is working, great!
 There is no need to change it.
 You might want to read or learn more about your method of exercising, and develop a deeper level of understanding about it.
-Soon you'll be a pro!
+Soon you will be a pro!

 One point about this theory is that people do not proceed from one stage to another in a simple, step-by-step fashion.
 They actually cycle or spiral back and forth, so that they may move from stage 1 to 2 to 3, and then back to 2 again.
 They may stay in maintenance mode for years and then fall back to stage 2.
-Remember that this is normal -- if you tried exercising in the past and didn't stick with it, don't consider yourself a failure.
-Just know that it's time to try again!
+Remember that this is normal -- if you tried exercising in the past and didn't stick with it, do not consider yourself a failure.
+Just know that it is time to try again!